• Olympic: Three Parks in One

 The terrain and weather in the Olympic mountains can create ideal conditions for avalanches.
 Influenced by wind, temperature, snow, rain slope and aspect, the risk of avalanche can vary daily or even hourly.

-If you are headed to Hurricane Ridge or elsewhere in the high-country of the Olympics, always check current avalanche forecasts from the Northwest Avalanche Center website or by calling (206)526-6677.
-Always check in at the Hurricane Ridge Visitor Center for current local conditions.
+If you are headed to Hurricane Ridge or elsewhere in the high-country of the Olympics, always check current avalanche forecasts on the Northwest Avalanche Center website.
+Always check in at the Olympic National Park Visitor Center or Hurricane Ridge Visitor Center for current local conditions.

 An avalanche near Hurricane Ridge